 Mix fruit juices with tea.
 Boil sugar and water for 5 minutes, combine, chill.
 Just before serving, add ginger ale.
 Note: raspberry syrup can be made using frozen or fresh and with added sugar — omitting 1 1/4 cup extra sugar.

-The tradition of serving punch provides an opportunity to resurrect Grandmother’s punch bowl and serve party confections such as these delicious petits fours and tarts from Tiffany’s bakery.
+The tradition of serving punch provides an opportunity to resurrect Grandmother’s punch bowl and serve party confections such as delicious petits fours and tarts from Tiffany’s bakery.